AnryYang/anryyang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Professor with the Department of Computer Science at Hong Kong Baptist University🎓.
-I earned a Ph.D. in computer science from Nanyang Technological University🎓, followed by a postdoctoral stint at the National University of Singapore🎓.
+I am currently an Assistant Professor with the Department of Computer Science at Hong Kong Baptist University.
+I earned a Ph.D. in computer science from Nanyang Technological University, followed by a postdoctoral stint at the National University of Singapore.
 I am a recipient of the 2021 VLDB Best Research Paper Award🏆 and the 2022 SIGMOD Research Highlight Award🏆.
 Broadly speaking, my research focuses on big data science and engineering, which involves developing effective and/or efficient algorithms, models, and systems for large-scale data management, mining, and analysis.
 I am also affiliated with [Database Research Group](https://www.comp.hkbu.edu.hk/~db/) at HKBU.

 <!-- > I have two Ph.D. openings starting from 2026 Spring/Fall.
 See details [here](https://renchi.ac.cn/recruit/).
 Please send [me](mailto:renchi@hkbu.edu.hk) your CV and transcripts, if you are interested. -->